Chapters and Articles

-“Digital Humanities and Academic Libraries” (with Michael Rodriguez), Encyclopedia of Library and Information Sciences, Michael Levine-Clark, John MacDonald (eds.), (New York: Taylor & Francis, in press).
+“Digital Humanities and Academic Libraries” (with Michael Rodriguez), Encyclopedia of Library and Information Sciences, Michael Levine-Clark, John MacDonald (eds.), (New York: Taylor & Francis, 2017).

 “Theological Librarianship in the Age of Digital Humanities” in Summary of Proceedings, 17th Annual Conference of the American Theological Library Association.
-Tawny Burgess (ed.), (Chicago: ATLA, 2016), pp. 22-32.
+(Chicago: ATLA, 2016), pp. 22-32.

 “Proposed model of information behaviour in crisis: the case of Hurricane Sandy” (with Irene Lopatovska), Information Review 19 (1), paper 610, March 2014.